MeiJuneSpace/IDEA9103_WoogieBoogie_mwan3889_Audio_2024S1/README.md

 }
 ```
 #### Update Code
-The designer made variables to hold fft related objects.
+The designer made variables to hold FFT related objects.
 ```
 // Make an object to hold the FFT object let fft;